bsmolin/Gie-da/README.md

 # [GIELDA]

-Mini giełda - kupuj i sprzedawaj waluty.
+Mini market - buy and sell currencies.
-Wersja crazy - w panelu administracyjnym możliwość włączenia losowych załamań kursów.
+Crazy version - in the administration panel the possibility of including random breaks of courses.

 # Technologies:
 - ES6